ssuloglu/security_certs_resources_and_tips/README.md

 * CompTIA Security+
 * ISC2 CISSP

-There will be a separate md file for each certification and one for tools.
+There will be a separate md file for each certification, tools in general and frequently used ports.